 Halloween-time doesn't just mean humans in costumes; it also means dressed-up pups!
 I've grown up with three dogs, but my pups back home absolutely do not have the patience for costumes.
 They tear them to shreds or slip them off within seconds!
 Here in Oxford, I heartbreakingly don't have any dogs to dress up for Halloween, and I have a feeling my housemate's cat Mia definitely wouldn't appreciate being shoved into a costume.

-That's why I'm looking forward to seeing all the costume-clad dogs during the Pet Costume Contest at Uptown Trick or Treat (Oct.
-25)!
+That's why each year I look forward to seeing all the costume-clad dogs during the Pet Costume Contest at our Uptown Halloween Trick 'r Treat !
 It's definitely one of my favorite events in Oxford.
 Be sure to say hi if you see me uptown at the costume contest this year, but in the meantime, let's do a recap of some of the past years, along with some Halloween safety tips for your pets!

 This one's pretty obvious: make sure to keep all Halloween candy well out of reach of your hungry pup.
 I know how excited you are to dig in, but so is your dog!
 My dogs at home are often the absolute best at being the absolute worst--if anything is within nose reach, they'll sniff it out.
 Even if your dog is well-trained, just to be on the safe side, make sure to store it up high at home and keep an eye on the candy bag when you're trick-or-treating in Oxford!